Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo1.md

 3. Increased safety for rescue teams
 4. Scalable and sustainable business model

+**Next Steps:**
 The next module will be crucial for project validation and implementation, focusing on:
 - Completion of technical development
 - System integration
-- MVP validation
+- MVP validation (with all key components, including turbine and motor, documented and tested)
 - Regulatory certification and compliance
 - Implementation of pilots with strategic partners